 The thicker, coarser hair of a beard may not lay as nicely as the hair on the head does.
 This can cause the hair to poke at and even irritate the skin under it.
 The condition of the hair can also increase the irritation caused by the beard.
 Fortunately, there are methods to help make the hair softer and easier to control.
 This can help limit its ability to poke at and scratch the skin below.

 There are many products available that can assist with conditioning the beard hair.
 Products with jojoba oil are often recommended.
-This is because these oils and conditioners can help soften the hair fibers and make them less likely to scratch at the surface of the skin.
+This is because these oils and conditioners can help soften the hair fibres and make them less likely to scratch at the surface of the skin.

 Proper grooming of the beard is also necessary to keep the hair soft and less irritating.
 Combing the beard can help to spread important and protective oils over the entire shaft of the hair.
 This can help prevent damage and could even repair the damage that has already occurred.